AnandCh20/AnandCh20/README.md

 - 👋 Hi, I’m @AnandCh20
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning React Js
+- 🌱 I’m a MERN Stack Developer
-- 📫 How to reach me at anandchaurasia99@gmail.com
+- 📫 How to reach connet at anandchaurasia99@gmail.com

 <!---
 AnandCh20/AnandCh20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.